Language-based Valence and Arousal Expressions between the United States and China: a Cross-Cultural Examination: Discussion

 Content analyses of the findings suggested that Chinese participants displayed less high arousal positive affect emotional behavior than their American counterparts.
 This is consistent with past findings that there seems to be a general preference in the West for high-arousal positive states like excitement or enthusiasm \cite{sommers1984reported}.
 At the same time, people in the East generally prefer low-arousal positive affective states like calm or peacefulness \cite{tsai2007ideal}.
 Moreover, we saw Twitter users using more explicit excitement-focused terms such as awesomeness, while Weibo users tended to express positive emotions more implicitly, e.g., emojis.
 This is consistent with findings that the communication style of East Asian language communities tends to be more indirect than that of their Western counterparts \cite{fong1998chinese, gudykunst1988culture, neuliep2012relationship}.

 Similarly, past literature suggests that high-arousal emotions serve as an effective means of influencing others in the West \cite{tsai2007ideal}, while low-arousal emotions serve as an effective means of adjusting and conforming to others in the East \cite{markus1991cultural}.
-We found that low arousal emotions in Weibo were used to influence others through sharing wisdom and conclusions about life and love.
+We found that low arousal emotions in Weibo were used to create a sense of comfort and connection through themes related to nature, family, daily life activities, and light-hearted entertainment.
 On the high arousal-high positive affect sphere, Twitter users celebrated more personal events, while Weibo users talked more excitedly about celebrities and current events.
 Therefore, it is likely that while the ideal affect preference translates into affective expressions about personal experiences in the East, discussion of media culture is exempt from such norms: for instance, while it may be frowned upon to act too excited about personal events, the same restrictions are not in place when expressing excitement about celebrities and cultural events.
 As such, our findings provide a novel insight into our understanding of norm differences in affective expression in East vs West.

 Similarly, looking at the difference in negativity bias for Twitter and Weibo, while Twitter users use profanity primarily, Weibo users tend to use words with much lower intensity, confirming the assumption that Chinese users try to avoid expressing extreme emotions.
+Note that although Weibo has censorships, it does not include profanity filters.

 One surprising finding in our study was that we did not find a positivity offset.
 We instead found a negativity offset for both American and Chinese participants.
 The theoretical explanation for the positivity offset (and negativity bias) comes from the Evaluative Space Model (ESM; \citealp{cacioppo1999affect, norris2010current}), which proposed that positive and negative affect have different arousal functions and predicts greater positive than negative affect at low levels of affective input.
 The adaptive reason for the offset was hypothesized to encourage approaching novel stimuli in low-threat conditions.
 However, our finding suggests this may not translate to public affective behavior, particularly on social media.
 It suggests that people on both Twitter and Weibo are more likely to approach neutral stimuli in negative terms while simultaneously having stronger negative reactions to higher arousal events.
 Therefore, our studies elucidate how certain theories of affect may not explain affective behavior universally, partly because of the contexts not considered in said theories.